endquote/laundry/README.md

 ## Running on Heroku

 You can magically deploy to Heroku using the deploy button below.
-Give it a sensible "app name" which you'll use for the configuration steps.
+Since Heroku doesn't have a persistent filesystem, you'll want to store things on S3.
+The install process will ask you for a sensible app name and S3 settings.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Heroku doesn't have a persistent filesystem, so you'll want to store things on S3.
-Go to the application settings at https://dashboard.heroku.com/apps/[app-name]/settings.
-Under "Config Variables", set the S3 bucket name and access keys.

 Then you'll need to configure jobs.
 Install the [Heroku toolbelt](https://toolbelt.heroku.com), then get a shell with `heroku run bash --app [app-name]`.
 From there you can run the laundry commands such as `node index.js list` to list jobs, `node index.js create foo` to create a job called "foo", etc.